svmiller/svmiller.github.io/_posts/2016-05-30-america-strong-leaders-world-values-survey-trump.md

 permalink:
 categories:
   - Political Science
 excerpt: "Political scientists are discovering an open secret from the World Values Survey data.
-Americans may have a fickle attachment to democracy."
+A lot of Americans may have a fickle attachment to democracy."
 ---

 {% include image.html url="/images/donald-trump.jpg" caption="The Trump phenomenon has exposed an undercurrent in American values that World Values Survey researchers have known well." width=450 align="right" %}